EnterpriseCharacteristicsESSnetBigData/StarterKit/README.md

 ## Setting up the Python environment

 The Starter Kit is written for Python 3.
 We recommend to install Python with the Anaconda distribution which is available [here](http://www.anaconda.com).
 Remember to use only Python version 3 - on Python 2 the application will not work.
 Anaconda comes with several pre-installed libraries that will be used in the Starter Kit.
 Occasionally, you will need to install additional libraries.
 Those will be mentioned in the respective part of the Starter Kit.
+Also, Anaconda distribution comes with pre-installed Jupyter Notebook software.

 You can install libraries with the following commands in Anaconda Prompt (or the command line tool of your choice):